frostbone25/Unity-Capsule-Shadows/README.md

 - Move the entire effect into a single compute shader for ease.
 - Using a tretched elipsoid function for approximating all of the current shapes like Boxes, Capsules, and Spheres for improved performance (as proposed in the first last of us paper)
 - Implement a LUT generation for the cone angle (as proposed in the first last of us paper)
+- A better/more efficent way to obtain shadow casters.
+Currently grabbing them all globally is a bad idea, perhaps a pre-existing list of shadow casters might help?

 ### Sources/Credits